-Passing acquaintances greet Lefferts, Jackson, and Newland with nods as they wait for the MINGOTTS.
-May and her Mother MRS. WELLAND, a tall, thin woman with all the graces of a woman who knows her place in the world, finally come down the stairs wth Ellen close behind.
+Passing acquaintances greet Lefferts, Jackson, and Newland with nods as they wait for the Mingotts.
+When May and her Mother MRS. WELLAND, a tall, thin woman with all the graces of a woman who knows her place in the world, finally come down the stairs, Ellen Olenska follows close behind.
 Lefferts leans over to Sillerton for the gossip.
 Newland shoots them a glaring look but Sillerton returns a sly smile.
 LAWRENCE LEFFERTS She bolted with her husband's secretary.